whoisjustinngo/tp/docs/DeveloperGuide.md

 ## **Implementation**

 This section describes some noteworthy details on how certain features are implemented.

-### Filter `Persons`
+###\[Proposed for v1.3\] Filter `Persons`

 #### Implementation

 The `ModelManager` manages all in-memory data which allows us to easily parse in a `Predicate` to filter Persons based on a `Person's` atrribute.
 To allow the user to filter for any attribute of a `Person`, a `Predicate` class is created for each attribute.

 A `Predicate` takes in a keyword which applies a filter onto the model.
+Some examples are: `AddressContainsKeywordsPredicate`, `EmailContainsKeywordsPredicate`, .. etc
 #### Design considerations
-`FilteredList<Person>` is used to keep store in-memory data which wraps an `ObservableList<Person>` which is fed to the Ui for display of the filtered persons to the user.
-This design provides a clean way for us to filter data using `Predicate`.
+Since the architecture follows a Model-view-controller design pattern, we have `FilteredList<Person>` wrapping an `ObservableList<Person>` which is used to keep store in-memory data of `Person` objects.
+Our UI Views constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<Person>` with a new predicate which then reflects an updated view on the UI of the filtered persons.
+This design provides a clean way for us to filter data using `Predicate`s.

 ### \[Proposed for v1.2\] Scheduling an Event